jcchavezs/httpmole/README.md

 # httpmole

-**httpmole** provides a mock server that will act as a mole among your services, telling you everything http clients send to it and telling them whatever you want.
+**httpmole** provides a HTTP mock server that will act as a mole among your services, telling you everything http clients send to it and telling them whatever you want.
 Just like an actual mole.

-It provides support for a `response-file` option where you can modify the response in real time.
+It provides support for a `response-file` option where **you can modify the response in real time**.

 ## Install